EnvGen/POGENOM/docs/source/Usage.rst

 If you need to set a different path to the config file ( flag -d=<absolute path to configFile> ), please do not use relative paths (~/ nor ./)

-2.1) A dataset

-If you want to run the pipeline on one dataset, please set the corresponding name in the config_file, "dataset": <dataset_name>

-2.2) Several datasets

-2.2.1) "prefilt"

-If you want to run the pipeline on the entire sampling dataset, and only on those genomes and their corresponding samples with median coverage higher than a certain threshold (i.e., min_coverage), please set "prefilt" in the config_file, "dataset": "prefilt" and "fraction": "<your float value, default=0.15>."

-When running the pipeline with dataset "prefilt", the created RAW_DATA/Reads/prefilt and RAW_DATA/Mags/prefilt folders contains symbolic links files.

 If you are using conda, before exiting the workflow, the environment needs to be deactivated using the following command::

     conda deactivate